Collections may be missed by us for a number of reasons:

 How do I report my bin as missed?

 Please fill out this missed bin online form if we have genuinely missed your bin.

 Frequently asked questions

 Why do I need to put my bin out for 6.30am?

 Our crews start collecting bins from 6.30am.
-We will not always collect your bin at the same time each week, this may vary due to roadworks, access issues, bad weather etc. Therefore we ask for bins to be out for collection by 6.30am to make sure they are available when we arrive.
+We will not always collect your bin at the same time each week, this may vary due to roadworks, access issues or bad weather.
+Therefore we ask for bins to be out for collection by 6.30am to make sure they are available when we arrive.

 Why can't you empty heavy bins?